Tourists Beware — Here are 13 of the Most Haunted Places on Earth

 Many places throughout the world claim to be “the most haunted,” but how does one measure such a claim?
-Is it the amount of active spirits, or the level of activity they produce?
+Is it the number of active spirits, or the level of activity they produce?
 Or is it more about the number of visitors who have had paranormal experiences or even physical attacks in these locations?

-We’ll leave you to be the judge as we discuss 13 of the scariest places on earth.
+We’ll leave you to be the judge as we discuss 13 of the scariest places on Earth.
 From kind spirits to active poltergeists and even rumored demonic activity, these places may offer the best chance to experience something paranormal.

 The Sallie House — Kansas, United States

 Tony and Debra Pickman moved into their new house in December of 1992, having no idea they were in for years of paranormal terror.
 Touted as one of the most haunted homes in America, the Sallie house — named after the spirit of the girl who haunts the home — is popular among paranormal investigators.

 The house is believed to have several spirits and even demonic forces active within its walls.
 The haunting started small with pets behaving oddly, cold spots and flickering lights.
 This quickly escalated to objects moving on their own and physical attacks that forced the Pickmans to leave their home.

 Debra Pickman states very clearly on the Sallie House website that she strongly advises against going into the house as the negative entities are a safety hazard for individuals and paranormal teams.
 It’s been reported that visitors have had to deal with long-lasting, negative effects of being near the house.